zwbetz-gh/zwbetz/content/blog/kind-words/index.md

 >
 > He consistently exhibits a motivation to learn, continually researching topics that are beneficial to the team and project and striving for a better solution in a timely manner.
 Zach is engaging, articulate, and inclusive, encouraging and assisting others in best practices.
 >
 > He is approachable and has an infectious enthusiasm.
-I can’t recommend him highly enough.
+I can't recommend him highly enough.
 >
 > -- Holly, Senior Software Engineer